wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-2.rst

 Hello.

-This is just a quick status update on the NumPy in PyPy project that as of very recently became my day job.
-I probably should thank once again to Getco, Nate Lawson and other contributors who donated above $40000 towards the goal.
+This is just a quick status update on the NumPy in PyPy project that very recently became my day job.
+I should give my thanks once again to Getco, Nate Lawson and other contributors who donated above $40000 towards the goal.

-Recently we (Alex Gaynor, Matti Picus and me) implemented few interesting things that a lot of people use:
+Recently we (Alex Gaynor, Matti Picus and me) implemented a few interesting things that a lot of people use:

 * more ufuncs

-* most ufuncs now accept axis parameter (except all and any)
+* most ufuncs now accept axis parameter (except ``all`` and ``any``)

 * fixed string representation of arrays, now it's identical to numpy (uses pretty much the same code)